Gordon Welchman: Early life, education and career

-Gordon Welchman was born, the youngest of three children, at Fishponds in Bristol, to William Welchman (1866–1954) and Elizabeth Marshall Griffith.
+Gordon Welchman was born the youngest of three children in Fishponds, Bristol, to William Welchman (1866–1954) and Elizabeth Marshall Griffith.
 William was a Church of England priest who had been a missionary overseas before returning to England as a country vicar, eventually becoming archdeacon of Bristol.
 Elizabeth was the daughter of another priest, the Revd Edward Moule Griffith.

 Welchman was educated at Marlborough College and then studied mathematics at Trinity College, Cambridge, from 1925 to 1928.
-In 1929, he became a Research Fellow in Mathematics at Sidney Sussex College, Cambridge.
-He became a Fellow in 1932, and later Dean of the College.
+In 1929, he became a research fellow in Mathematics at Sidney Sussex College, Cambridge.
+He became a fellow in 1932 and later dean of the College.

 Bletchley Park

 Just before World War II, Welchman was invited by Commander Alastair Denniston to join the Government Code and Cypher School in the event of war.
 GCCS established a centre ("Station X") for decryption and analysis of enemy (mostly German) encrypted messages at Bletchley Park (BP).

-Welchman was one of four early recruits to BP, the others being Alan Turing, Hugh Alexander, and Stuart Milner-Barry.
-They all made significant contributions at BP and became known as "the wicked uncles".
-They were also the four signatories to a letter to Winston Churchill in October 1941, asking for more resources for the code-breaking work at BP.
-Churchill responded with one of his "Action This Day" written comments.
+Welchman was one of four early recruits to Bletchley, the others being Alan Turing, Hugh Alexander and Stuart Milner-Barry.
+They all made significant contributions at Bletchley and became known as "the wicked uncles".
+They were also the four signatories to a letter to Winston Churchill in October 1941, asking for more resources for the code-breaking work.
+Churchill responded with one of his "Action This Day" memoranda.

 Much of Welchman's work at Bletchley was in "traffic analysis" of encrypted German communications.
 This was the collection and analysis of data about which enemy units sent and received messages, including where and when.
-Such metadata analysis can reveal a lot about enemy organization, movements, and activities, even when the content of the messages remains unknown.
+Such metadata analysis can reveal a lot about enemy organisation, movements and activities, even when the content of the messages remains unknown.
 Welchman is credited with developing this technique.

-However, Welchman's main contributions were to the process of breaking the German Enigma machine cipher.
+However, Welchman's main contributions were to the process of breaking the German Enigma machine cipher (cryptanalysis of the Enigma).
 Welchman became head of Hut Six, the section at BP responsible for breaking German Army and Air Force Enigma ciphers.

 Polish cryptanalysts had developed the bomba, an electromechanical device for finding the Enigma settings used by German operators; Turing improved the Polish design.
 Welchman invented the "Diagonal Board", an addition which made the British Bombe immensely more powerful.